 Eating, and growing, daily!

 As the caterpillar reaches maturity, it transforms itself, or "pupates", into a "pupa", or chrysalis like the Monarch chrysalis shown here.

 As the Monarch chrysalis ages, it becomes dark and clear, with the butterfly evident inside, ready to emerge.

 After several days or weeks, the adult butterfly emerges, completing the amazing life cycle!

-In the photo below, we see a beautiful new Monarch Butterfly ... minutes after emerging from 10 days in its chrysalis!
+In the photo to the right, we see a beautiful new Monarch Butterfly ... minutes after emerging from 10 days in its chrysalis!

 Common Butterfly Species